The Prisonaires: Deaths

 Stewart died of a drug overdose in a Florida motel in 1959, Sanders died in the late 1960s, Thurman was killed in an accident in 1973 and Drue died of cancer in 1977.

 Bragg died of cancer in 2004.

+In popular culture

+In Jonathan Lethem's 2003 novel The Fortress of Solitude, part 3 is entitled "Prisonaires".
+Chapter 2 of this section of the novel features Dylan Ebdus, the novel's main protagonist and a rock critic, pitching a dramatic film based on the story of the Prisonaires to an executive at DreamWorks Studios.
+The executive initially seems excited by the idea of the film until he learns from Ebdus that Johnny Bragg is (in 1999) still alive, creating potential problems in optioning the rights to the story.